 - All DoD personnel will continue to wear appropriate masks, practice physical distancing, wash hands, and follow restriction of movement to protect our safety as a large portion of the population will need to be vaccinated before COVID-19 risks diminish.

-- The first COVID-19 vaccines will require two shots.
+- The two mRNA COVID-19 vaccines that are currently authorized require two shots.
 The first shot starts building protection, but everyone will have to receive the second shot to receive maximum benefit from the vaccine.
+The third authorized vaccine, a viral vector vaccine, is given as a single dose.
 People who have gotten sick with COVID-19 may still benefit from getting vaccinated.

 - mRNA vaccines will be some of the first COVID-19 vaccines authorized for use. mRNA vaccines do not use the live virus that causes COVID-19.
 They cannot give someone COVID-19 or alter your genetic makeup (DNA). mRNA stands for messenger ribonucleic acid and can most easily be described as instructions for how to make a protein or even just a piece of a protein.